-Cyclobenzaprine HCl may have life-threatening interactions with MAO inhibitors.
-(See CONTRAINDICATIONS.)
-Postmarketing cases of serotonin syndrome have been reported during combined use of Cyclobenzaprine Hydrochloride and other drugs, such as SSRIs, SNRIs, TCAs, tramadol, bupropion, meperidine, verapamil, or MAO inhibitors.
+Cyclobenzaprine may have life threatening interactions with MAO inhibitors (see CONTRAINDICATIONS).
+Postmarketing cases of serotonin syndrome have been reported during combined use of Cyclobenzaprine Hydrochloride and other drugs, such as selective serotonin reuptake inhibitors (SSRIs), serotonin norepinephrine reuptake inhibitors (SNRIs), tricyclic antidepressants (TCAs), tramadol, bupropion, meperidine, verapamil, or monoamine oxidase (MAO) inhibitors.
 If concomitant treatment with Cyclobenzaprine Hydrochloride and other serotonergic drugs is clinically warranted, careful observation is advised, particularly during treatment initiation or dose increases (see WARNINGS).

-Cyclobenzaprine HCl may enhance the effects of alcohol, barbiturates, and other CNS depressants.
+Cyclobenzaprine may enhance the effects of alcohol, barbiturates, and other CNS depressants.